-- Spa water should not exceed 104 Fahrenheit.
-A thermostatic control device shall be installed to prevent the temperature from exceeding maximum.

-- 9.3 Accessibility: A bathhouse shall be easily accessible to the spa patrons.

-- 9.4 Regulations: The following items and all applicable areas of the "pool section" of these rules and regulations must function to the same codes as listed for swimming pools, unless specified:
+- 9.1 Types: Known as therapeutic, hydrotherapy, whirlpool, spa, or hot tub pools; the regulations for these small heated pools are listed below. - 9.2 Regulations: The following items and all applicable areas of the "pool section" of these rules and regulations must function to the same codes as listed for swimming pools, unless specified: - Accessibility -The bathhouse/showers/restrooms shall be easily accessible to spa patrons - Recordkeeping and Pool Rules - Depth markers at least two depth markers shall be provided regardless of the shape or size of the spa - o Basin/Decking - Water Quality-Calcium hardness levels 100 to 800 ppm; - Temperature: Maximum temperature shall not exceed 104° F. A thermostatic control device shall be installed to prevent the temperature from exceeding maximum. - Sanitation Levels: Free chlorine levels 2 to 10 ppm; Maximum combined chlorine: 0.5 ppm - \circ Recirculation System: Turnover rate for spas 30 minutes - Filtration

-- o Recordkeeping

-- o Pool Rules

-- o Basin/Decking

-- Water Quality-Calcium hardness levels 100 to 800 ppm; Maximum temperature 104°F.

-- Disinfectant Levels

-- Free chlorine levels 2 to 10 ppm;

-- Maximum combined chlorine 0.5 ppm

-- Recirculation System

-- Turnover rate for spas 30 minutes

-- o Filtration